Support for book bans varies in Maryland school board races

 In Maryland’s largely liberal central corridor, Carroll County has always been an outlier.
 Jutting southward from the Mason-Dixon line, it’s surrounded by liberal enclaves and Frederick County, a former Republican stronghold that flipped blue in the 2020 presidential election for the first time since 1964.

 As demographics shift and the Democratic party strengthens its regional claim, Carroll County remains stubbornly independent.
-While it isn’t uncommon to have a couple of books challenged over the course of a year, Carroll County’s 21 permanent removals drew headlines earlier this year.
+While it isn’t uncommon to have a couple of books challenged over a year, Carroll County’s 21 permanent removals drew headlines earlier this year.

 One of the county’s board of education candidates, Amanda Jozkowski, said she opposes such actions.